The Power Conversion Middleware provides a solid solution to design power convertors easily.

 Gets the ADC channel result in raw counts.

-__STATIC_FORCEINLINE int32_t myPwrConv_get_error(uint32_t result)
+__STATIC_FORCEINLINE int32_t myPwrConv_get_error(void)

 Scheduled ADC Group

-To optimize the control loop timing, some ADC measurements can be performed not in the control loop ADC sequencer group, but in the separate scheduled ADC group (configurable in the PCC tool ADC tab):
+To optimize the control loop timing, some ADC measurements can be performed not in the control loop ADC sequencer group, but in the separate scheduled ADC group (configurable in the PCC ADC tab):

 which is being periodically triggered by the myPwrConv_scheduled_adc_trigger function.
 When the scheduled ADC group measurement is done - it rises interrupt which calls the scheduled user callback, which name also should be passed into the Device Configurator GUI: